 If you are into exploring abandoned buildings, you will have great fun in Taiwan.
 Like many Asian people, the Taiwanese are very superstitious and there are ghost stories attached to many of the country’s dilapidated locations.
 During our second time in the country, we visited several places that were abandoned and given over to the elements and didn’t have any hassle getting into any of them.

-If you are interested in reading more, so far we’ve written about a haunted mansion in the southwest of the country, a foreboding residential/commercial complex in the heart of Taichung and a ramshackle UFO-style pod holiday village north of Taipei, an abandoned amusement park on the outskirts of Taichung, a disused hospital in Yuanlin and a former Japanese naval communication centre in Kaohsiung
+If you are interested in reading more, so far we’ve written about a haunted mansion in the southwest of the country, a foreboding residential/commercial complex in the heart of Taichung, a ramshackle UFO-style pod holiday village north of Taipei, an abandoned amusement park on the outskirts of Taichung, a disused hospital in Yuanlin and a former Japanese naval communication centre in Kaohsiung

 Old Liu Family Mansion near Chiayi

 Taiwan has more than its fair share of earthquakes